Experience vs Object Value Logic

 The Hidden Cost of Clutter

 One thing many people overlook is the ongoing cost of ownership.
 A physical object takes up space, requires maintenance, and can even create low-level stress over time.
 An experience, by contrast, leaves no such burden behind.
 Many people find that once they account for these hidden factors, the true value gap between objects and experiences widens considerably.
-It is worth considering not just what something costs to buy, but what it costs to keep.
+It is worth noting not just what something costs to buy, but what it costs to keep.

 Why Memory Changes the Equation